CanonicalLtd/maas-docs/en/installconfig-networking.md

 # Networking

 This page shows where to view and edit the main networking elements in MAAS.
-See [Concepts and terms](intro-concepts.md) for the definitions of networking objects.
+See [Concepts and terms][concepts] for the definitions of networking objects.

 ## Main view